diaboloshogunate/Caster/docs/readthedocs/Caster_Commands/Text_Manipulation.md

 **Examples**:

-- _go ross before deckle_
+- _go east before deckle_
-- _go ross before deckle char_
+- _go east before deckle char_
-- _go ross before deckle char over oscar_
+- _go east before deckle char over oscar_
     - Moves the cursor before ":c" then inserts "o" before the ":".
-- _go ross after second deckle_
+- _go east after second deckle_
     - Moves the cursor after the second occurrence of ":" to the right of the cursor's original position.
-- _grab sauce eight examples_
+- _grab north eight examples_
     - Searches eight lines up and selects the first occurrence of the word "examples" above the cursor.
-- _grab sauce eight until examples_
+- _grab north eight until examples_
     - Searches eight lines up and selects from the cursor to the first occurrence of the word "examples" above the cursor.
-- _grab ross hello hug quotes_
+- _grab east hello hug quotes_
     - Selects the nearest occurrence of "hello" (to the right of the cursor on the current line) and surrounds it by quotes.
     - Note that _hug quotes_ is a separate command not part of this module, but you can do this because these commands are CCR.
-- _remove sauce eight examples_
+- _remove north eight examples_
     - Searches eight lines up and deletes the first occurrence of the word "examples" above the cursor.
-- _remove sauce eight until examples_
+- _remove north eight until examples_
     - Searches eight lines up and deletes from the cursor to the first occurrence of the word "examples" above the cursor.
-- _replace lease num six with hotel_
+- _replace west num six with hotel_
     - Replaces the nearest occurrence (to the left of the cursor) of the digit "6" with the letter "h".
-- _capital dunce three second multiple_
+- _capital south three second multiple_
     - change the 2nd instance of the word "multiple" in the next 3 lines to "Multiple"
-- _capital ross lower multiple_
+- _capital east lower multiple_
     - change the next instance of the word "Multiple" to "multiple"

 ## Possible future features
 Please feel free to try and implement these and submit a pull request!

-- Supporting Caster numbers as targets (e.g. _go lease before numb one_).
+- Supporting Caster numbers as targets (e.g. _go west before numb one_).
-- Selecting from one element to another element rather than having to move the cursor first (e.g. _grab sauce twenty from third left prekris to second right prekris_).
+- Selecting from one element to another element rather than having to move the cursor first (e.g. _grab north twenty from third left prekris to second right prekris_).
-- Replacing with Caster-formatted text (e.g. _replace lease caster with gum caster_).
+- Replacing with Caster-formatted text (e.g. _replace west caster with gum caster_).
-- Selecting with Caster-formatted text (e.g. _grab lease tie caster_).
+- Selecting with Caster-formatted text (e.g. _grab west tie caster_).
 - Very powerful selection and replacement using Caster-style typing (e.g. _replace lease tie caster minus gum style ace gum typing with tie caster minus laws formatted text_).
-- Quick format switching (e.g. _switch lease [format of] very powerful to snake_).
+- Quick format switching (e.g. _switch west [format of] very powerful to snake_).
 - Limit dictation recognition to only elements that are there.
 Currently, the voice recognition software provides its best guess at what you mean, rather than Caster limiting the options to what is in the selection.
 - Use line numbers as location limiters (e.g. go line one fifty nine third right prekris).